What'S The Difference Between Narrative Writing And Procedural Writing: Key Differences Explained

 Why the Difference Matters

 Understanding the difference between these two styles isn't just academic—it affects how your writing resonates with your audience.
-Even so, if you're aiming to entertain, engage, or inspire, narrative writing might be your best bet.
+So if you're aiming to entertain, engage, or inspire, narrative writing might be your best bet.
 But if you're trying to inform, instruct, or guide, procedural writing is the way to go.

 The Role of Tone and Purpose